About Ardagullion Bog

 The raised bog that includes both areas of high bog and cutover bog is located 5km north-east of Edgeworthstown, and 8km south of Granard, mainly in the townlands of Cloonshannagh (Coolamber Manor Demesne) and Ardaguillon.
 It’s total surface area of Ardagullion is just over 117 hectares.

-We are currently surveying the bog but the most recent surveys (2014) estimated the total area of uncut high bog to be almost 58 hectares while the remaining 60 ha is mostly cutover bog resulting from serious turf-cutting by machine in recent years and by hand in the past.
+Prior to The Living Bog, most recent surveys (2014) estimated the total area of uncut high bog to be almost 58 hectares while the remaining 60 ha is mostly cutover bog resulting from serious turf-cutting by machine in recent years and by hand in the past.

 There is a substantial area of uncut high bog here, in a unique shape, though much of this is classified as degraded.